Central Absentee Precinct (CAP)

 You must attend a training class specifically for CAP election

 CAP election officer responsibilities: (Note that these differ from those of precinct officers)

 - Arrive on time and serve your full shift, either full-day or half-day.

 Serve as a check-in officer, electronic pollbook (EPB) officer and/or

 - Assist with hand-counting votes onballots that cannot not be electronically scanned.

-- Full-day shift: 5:30 a.m. until all ballots have been processed and counted and CAP is closed.
+- Full-day shift: 5:30 a.m. - midnight or when all ballots have been processed - FULL - stand-by assignments only

 Most tasks may be conducted while seated.

 The duties of CAP officers differ greatly from the duties of polling place election officers.
 New CAP officers must attend CAP-specific election training.
-Training classes last approximately 2.5 hours, and will be conducted in room 315C, at the Fairfax County Government Center.
+All CAP officers must attend training in presidential election years and whenever there are changes to our equipment and/or procedures.
+Training classes last approximately 3 hours.

 - Chief election officer: $250